 The ease of feature enhancement.
 Microservices architecture provides the possibility of freely developing and then deploying new features to an existing application.
 This ensures that modifications will not degrade or slow down the performance of the whole application after they have been introduced.
-However, it enhances flexibility to provide a positive customer experience and helps a company stand out.
+However, it enhances the flexibility to provide a positive customer experience and helps a company stand out.

 High scalability.
 As opposed to the monolithic software architecture, a microservices-based one significantly enhances software scalability.
 Different services can be deployed on a number of servers, which minimizes the risk that services will contact and affect one another and improves their performance.
-Also, software can be easily expanded or shrunk in accordance with changing business requirements.
+Also, the software can be easily expanded or shrunk in accordance with changing business requirements.

-Language-, technology– and framework-polyglotism.
+Language-, technology – and framework-polyglotism.
 Multiservices do not bind developers down to using one and the same technology stack throughout a project.
 Teams can apply new frameworks, languages, tools and technologies as often as required, and this will not affect software functionality.
 It is much easier than in the case of a monolithic application structure, as the later stipulates stronger dependencies.
 Actually, a microservices-based structure demonstrates that the flexibility to adopt a new technology stack increases as the amount of code decreases.

 Cost-Effective Software Modification

 While the development of a microservices-based application is more expensive than that of a monolithic one, this principle works quite the opposite in the case of software modification.
-Indeed, a modular structure allows to change specific features without rewriting the code of the whole application.
+Indeed, a modular structure allows for changing specific features without rewriting the code of the whole application.
 That is why the more fine-grained microservices are, the cheaper it is to make changes.
 If developers need to modify a small piece of code, it will require little effort, and, consequently, a small number of man-hours.

-Real-World Examples of Business Benefits of Microservices Architecture
+Real-World Use Cases of a Microservices Architecture

 Despite the fact that this software structure is quite new, it has won a lot of businesses, and giants such as Amazon, Walmart, Netflix, Google, Booking.com and Twitter have built a microservice architecture.
 All of these booming businesses are the best evidence of the efficiency of microservices for the enterprise.